fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - Log files
 - How to check the PI Web API is installed and running
 - Commands to check the PI Web API
-- Error messages and possible solutions
+- Error messages an the related cause
+- Some possible solution to common situations

 Log files
 ---------

 Fledge logs into the system syslog, mainly warnings and errors and in some circumstances rows of severity information.
-The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example showed by the Fledge GUI:
+The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example:

+screen short from the Fledge GUI

   +-----------+
   | |img_003| |